Exceptional zero formulas for anticyclotomic p-adic L-functions: Fundamental classes of tori

 \subsubsection{The $S$-fundamental classes $\eta^S$}

-In \ref{section.fundamentalclass} we have defined a fundamental class $\eta$.
+In \S\ref{section.fundamentalclass} we have defined a fundamental class $\eta$.
 As shown in \cite{preprintsanti2}, by means of $\eta$ we can compute certain periods related with certain critical values of classical L-functions.
 Nevertheless in \cite{guitart2017automorphic} different fundamental classes $\eta^\mfp$ are defined in order to construct Darmon points.
-We devote this section to slightly generalize the definition of $\eta^\mfp$ in \cite{guitart2017automorphic} and we will relate $\eta$ and $\eta^\mfp$ in the next section.
+We devote this section to slightly generalize the definition of $\eta^\mfp$ in \cite{guitart2017automorphic} and we will study the relation between the fundamental classes in the next section.